 These banks have both a physical and a digital presence.
 For instance, RBC has 1,201 branches and 4,240 ATMs across Canada, as well as easy-to-use online, mobile, and phone banking options.

-In addition to the traditional banks, Canada also has a few digital-only banks, such as Tangerine, EQ Bank, Motusbank, and Simplii Financial.
+In addition to the traditional banks, Canada also has a few digital-only banks, such as Tangerine Bank (powered by Scotiabank), EQ Bank (powered by Equitable Bank), Motus Bank (or motusbank), and Simplii Financial (by CIBC).
 These banks also offer financial products, but may not have the full range of services that larger banks offer.

-Chequing account: Your chequing account is an essential basic account.
+A chequing account is an essential basic account in Canada.
 This is where you keep money that you’ll use for daily transactions, making purchases, and all of your recurring expenses.
 Typically, with your chequing account, you’ll earn a low or no yearly interest rate on deposits.
 You may also get a debit card to access this account.
+Note that using a debit card to withdraw cash from an automated teller machine (ATM) from a different financial institution than your own often comes with a fee.

-Savings account: A savings account is a high-interest account to help you save money over the longer term.
+A savings account is an interest-earning account to help you save money over the longer term.
 This account is not intended for regular, everyday spending transactions.
 It’s ideal for money that you won’t need daily access to and can set aside as savings for an emergency fund or longer-term needs.
+There may be a limit on the number of monthly withdrawals you can make from your savings account.

-With all the choices available to you, selecting a banking partner that’s right for your financial needs can be confusing.
+With all the choices available to you, selecting a banking partner that’s right for your financial needs as a newcomer to Canada can be confusing.
 As this is a crucial decision to make, there are many factors you’ll need to keep in mind to ensure your bank meets your needs.

 - Does the bank have branches or ATMs near you?
 Also, look at the overall presence of the banking partner to determine whether you’ll have easy access to your money.
-You can use the branch locator on the bank’s website to find branches or ATMs close to your home or workplace.
+You can use the branch locator, such as this one for RBC, on the bank’s website to find branches or ATMs close to your home or workplace.

 - Does the bank offer a wide range of financial products?
 As a newcomer, your financial needs may be limited initially, but will likely expand over the next few years.
-Make sure that your bank can offer you the entire range of products from banking basics like chequing accounts and credit cards to products you’ll need over a longer term like mortgages, RESPs, auto loans, and insurance.
+While most banks do, make sure that your bank can offer you the entire range of products from banking basics like chequing accounts and credit cards to products you’ll need over a longer term like mortgages, RESPs, auto loans, and insurance.

-- Does the bank have staff members who speak your language?
+- Does the bank have dedicated newcomer advisors and staff who speak your language?
 Language barriers and cultural differences should not stand in the way of your financial success in Canada.
+Some banks like RBC have newcomer advisors who specialize in helping newcomers understand the Canadian financial environment and banking products.
+These advisors understand the questions and concerns newcomers typically have as they transition to life and banking in Canada and can help you build a strong financial foundation, right from the start.
 If your first language is not English or French, be sure to check if the bank you’re considering has financial advisors who can answer your questions and explain financial products in a language you’re comfortable with.

 Not all bank accounts are the same.
 The requirements, fees, and account features may vary based on the financial institution and the banking product you’ve picked.
 Here are some things you should compare to find a bank account that meets your needs:

 - Minimum balance requirements: Some bank accounts require you to maintain a minimum daily or monthly balance.
 If your balance dips below this required level, you may be charged a penalty.
 RBC Day to Day Banking, RBC Signature No Limit, and RBC VIP Banking accounts don’t have any minimum balance requirements, allowing you to access all your money, whenever you need it.
-Speak to a financial advisor to find the best bank account for your needs.
+At RBC, you can speak to a financial advisor to find the best bank account for your needs.

 - Banking fees: Most chequing accounts have a monthly banking fee, which can range from $0 to $30.95.
 In some cases, the monthly fee can be waived if you maintain a minimum balance in the account.
-The RBC Advantage Banking chequing account offers a one-year waiver of monthly fees for newcomers and students.
+The RBC Advantage Banking account offers a one-year waiver of monthly fees for newcomers*.

 - Statement fees: Some banks charge a small monthly fee for issuing paper bank statements.
-In most cases, you can opt for paperless, e-statements for no charges.
+In most cases, you can opt for paperless, e-statements for no charge.

 - Cheque or draft fees: Some chequing accounts come with free personalized cheques or bank drafts.
 In others, a chequebook with 50 leaves can cost as much as $50 and a bank draft can cost up to $10.

-- Automated Teller Machine (ATM) or Interac e-Transfer limits and charges: Some accounts may have limits for how many ATM withdrawals or peer-to-peer Interac e-Transfers you can make in a month.
-You should also check if there’s a fee for withdrawing money from another bank’s ATM or making Interac e-Transfers to an account in a different bank.
+- Automated Teller Machine (ATM) or Interac e-Transfer limits and charges: Some accounts may have limits for how many ATM withdrawals or peer-to-peer Interac e-Transfer transactions you can make in a month.
+You should also check if there’s a fee for withdrawing money from another bank’s ATM or making Interac e-Transfer transactions to an account in a different bank.

 - International remittance fees: As a newcomer in Canada, you may want to continue financially supporting your family back home.
 If you’re planning to make international money transfers regularly, be sure to check the international remittance fees for the chequing accounts you’re considering.
 RBC offers newcomers up to two free international remittances per month for their first year with an eligible RBC bank account.

 - Interest rates: The interest you’ll receive in savings accounts in Canada may be much less than what you’re used to in your home country.
-However, High Interest Savings Accounts (HISA) usually offer a higher rate of interest to help you grow your savings faster.
+However, High Interest Savings Accounts (HISA) such as the RBC HISA usually offer a higher rate of interest to help you grow your savings faster.

 - Offers: Some bank accounts offer incentives at the time of account opening.
 For instance, you may receive cash incentives, higher interest rates, or free services if you open a new account and meet some qualifying criteria.